OlgaHi/Union/Readme.md

 #### View In Browser

 - To Build and view in browser
-  - Navigate to union directory and use the command `npm start`
+  - Navigate to union directory and use the command `npm run dev`

 ## Technologies Used